 “This is not plausible,” he wrote in his analysis.
 “There is a very big difference between being a low-performing school and being a school that happens to serve lower-performing students.”

-a city on the border of Tennessee surrounded by coal country, the recession has brought a growth in homeless students, and the rate has doubled in the past three years to 7 percent of the student enrollment this year.
+In Bristol, a city on the border of Tennessee surrounded by coal country, the recession has brought a growth in homeless students, and the rate has doubled in the past three years to 7 percent of the student enrollment this year.

 The district has worked hard to help these students, Lineburg said.
 It turned the basement of the school board building into a kind of relief center where families could get bedding and clothes.